-A staggeringly large number of women wear the wrong size bra - and have done for years.
+A staggeringly large number of women wear completely the wrong size bra - and have done for years.
 Find out how you should be measuring yourself properly or where to go to get that personal advice that could ensure you buy the perfect bra.

 The first common problem that many women find if they don’t buy the right bra size is that the underwire in a bra is poking or pinching them in the chest area.
 This can be very uncomfortable and can even lead to cuts if the problem is not addressed.
 If you find that an underwire in a bra is causing you problems, it could be that you need to go up a cup size or you that you need to select a softer bra that doesn’t have an underwire included.
 In some cases, you may be able to remove the underwire in a bra to make it more comfortable to wear.

 The next problem encountered when you are not wearing the right bra size is that the straps on your bra continually slip off your shoulders.
 This can be an extremely annoying situation, especially if you are wearing a lot of layers of clothing as you may find yourself constantly fiddling to keep your straps in place.

 If your straps are slipping a lot, you should look for bras that have wider straps or you should make sure that your straps are adjusted to the right position.
 Most bra straps will be adjustable; allowing you to tighten or loosen them to get the best possible fit.

 Other women may notice that their bust is sagging down slightly; this can ruin the overall appearance of an outfit as well as feeling very uncomfortable.
 If you find that this is the case, you may need to shorten the straps on your bra or choose a bra that has a more supportive style i.e. one that is made of less stretchy fabric.
 If you find that your bra is constantly riding up at the back, you may need to adjust the hook & eye at the back/front, adjust the straps so that they are looser, or try a smaller size (i.e. a 34 rather than a 36).